tomfelker/tensorez/planning.md

         - i.e., if output[ox,oy] should read input[ix, iy], need to know ∂ix/∂ox, ∂iy/∂ox, ∂ix/∂oy, ∂iy/∂oy
     - in lieu of being clever about pixel intersection area, just do a bunch of supersampling - i.e., do the above at a 4x4 grid over the output pixel instead of just once at the center
         - even lazier but equivalently - just drizzle to a much larger image, like 8x rather than 2x, and then downsample.  wastes memory vs above though.
+    - okay, did this!  only problems:
+        - fairly memory intensive
+        - fairly slow

 ## Local lucky
 - I don't trust my local statistics anymore...  it does seem that they'd get a double edge